vtexdocs/ai-grammar-reviewer-action/README.md

         - A string with the summary of the file review.
     3. Write the lists of issues in a JSON file (`issues.json`), which will be used for the next python script to post the suggestions.
     4. Aggregate the review summaries and use the GitHub API to post them as a single comment along with the feedback option.
 2. Verify if the `issues.json` file exists.
 If true, execute a Python script (`generate_rdjsonl.py`) to convert the issues JSON to a format that reviewdog accepts and creates another file (`suggestions.rdjsonl`).
 It uses [RDFormat with rdjsonl](https://github.com/reviewdog/reviewdog/tree/master/proto/rdf#rdjsonl).
+This script applies the following changes in the issues list before converting to RDFormat:
+    - Remove issues where the corrected text is equal to the original.
+    - If the original text is not found in the provided line number, try to find it in another line and update the line number.
+If it still isn't found, remove the issue.
+    - Aggregate issues in the same line into a single issue.
+When there are multiple issues in the same line, the explanation is posted as an unordered list.

 > [!NOTE]
 > The character/column count in RDFormat is different from the traditional byte count, since it uses UTF-8 encoding internally.
 This difference occurs with emojis and some special characters (e.g., `’`).